-• Bring a small amount of salt to class and a beaker of water.
+- Bring a small amount of salt to class and a beaker of water.
 Dissolve the solid in front of the class.
-Then emphasize that, by the lecture, they will understand why the salt molecules dissolved in water and how the nature of atoms changes depending on the state.

-• Emphasize the importance of surface tension by putting water on a small glass plate (slowly) to show the curved nature of the droplet.
-Discuss how the availability of hydrogen accounts for the surface tension that gives the droplet its shape.

-• To reinforce the importance of van der Waals forces in biology, show a small clip of a gecko climbing on glass.
-(Pictures can be found on Google images and through some zoo cams).

-• Bring pH paper to class and dip it into various substances: dish soap, lemon juice, a bit of saliva, anything that is readily available.
-This is many times better than just looking at Figure 2.16.
+Then emphasize that, by the lecture, they will understand why the salt molecules dissolved in water and how the nature of atoms changes depending on the state. - Discuss radioisotopes and tracking them either for medicinal purposes or for conservation (e.g., elucidating the foraging strategies of endangered species). - Emphasize the importance of surface tension by putting water on a small glass plate (slowly) to show the curved nature of the droplet.
+Discuss how the availability of hydrogen accounts for the surface tension that gives the droplet its shape. - Demonstrate surface tension and how it changes with the addition of other liquids by adding soap or pepper to the water in a petri dish. - To reinforce the importance of van der Waals forces in biology, show a small clip of a gecko climbing on glass.
+(Pictures can be found on Google images and through some zoo cams). - Bring pH paper to class and dip it into various substances: dish soap, lemon juice, a bit of saliva, anything that is readily available.
+This is many times better than just looking at Figure 2.15.